knuxfanwin8/welcome-center-info/README.md

 Tooltip= ;This is what appears when you hover on the button of the app in the application picker on the bottom.
 Target=C:\Windows\explorer.exe ;This is the file that is ran when you press the grey button (the same one as in CmdText) TargetX64=C:\Windows\explorer.exe ;Same as above.
-SetupTarget=C:\Windows\explorer.exe ;Not sure what this does.
-Just set this to the Target.
-SetupTargetX64=C:\Windows\explorer.exe ;Same as above.
-BtnType=Gray ;Button type.
-Button types are explained in the Button types section.
 BrandImg=%brand%\logo.png ;This is the logo that appears on the top right.
 Banner= ;This is the background of the app description part of the window.
 PreviewPicture= ;This is the program's icon in the app description part of the window.